Factbox: GFG Alliance to maintain rapid pace of expansion

 * Dec 18 - Gupta tells Reuters in an interview that he is in talks to purchase and build more U.S.-based steel and industrial assets in 2018 with a view to listing a steel asset there.

-* Jan 10, 2018 - Liberty House makes a binding offer for Rio Tinto’s (RIO.AX), (RIO.L) aluminum smelter in Dunkirk, France, the largest in Europe.
+* Jan 10, 2018 - Liberty House makes a binding offer for Rio Tinto‘s, aluminium smelter in Dunkirk, France, the largest in Europe.
 Rio Tinto says the offer is worth $500 million.
-A Liberty House executive tells Reuters the group would invest 2 billion euros ($2.4 bln) in Dunkirk, with plans to build an auto components factory to process the aluminum into a higher-value added product.
+A Liberty House executive tells Reuters the group would invest 2 billion euros ($2.4 bln) in Dunkirk, with plans to build an auto components factory to process the aluminium into a higher-value added product.

 * Jan 26 - A French court in charge of selling troubled French steelmaker Ascometal raises questions over public funds as part of Liberty House’s bid for the company.
 Liberty House is offering to invest 300 million euros ($370 million) in both Ascometal and its joint venture company Ascoval.